Tom Clancy's Splinter Cell: Pandora Tomorrow

-Tom Clancy's Splinter Cell: Pandora Tomorrow is a 2004 stealth video game developed and published by Ubisoft Shanghai and Ubisoft Milan.
-It is the second game in the Splinter Cell series endorsed by writer Tom Clancy.
-The game follows the covert activities of Sam Fisher, an agent working for a black-ops branch of the National Security Agency (NSA) called "Third Echelon".
+Tom Clancy's Splinter Cell: Pandora Tomorrow is a 2004 action-adventure stealth game developed and published by Ubisoft.
+The game is the sequel to Splinter Cell and the second game in the Splinter Cell series endorsed by writer Tom Clancy.
+It follows the covert activities of Sam Fisher, an agent working for a black-ops branch of the National Security Agency (NSA) called "Third Echelon".
 Michael Ironside returns to voice Sam Fisher, while Dennis Haysbert voices the character Irving Lambert, Fisher's boss, making this the only time he is not voiced by Don Jordan.
 Lalo Schifrin provides the theme music for the game.

-Pandora Tomorrow received very positive reviews on release, with critics calling it a strong follow-up and giving praise to its multiplayer component, which would become a staple of the series.
+Splinter Cell: Pandora Tomorrow received positive reviews on release, with critics calling it a strong follow-up and praising its multiplayer component, which would become a staple of the series.
+Online multiplayer on the original Xbox shut down in 2010, Splinter Cell: Pandora Tomorrow is now playable online again on the replacement Xbox Live servers called Insignia.
 A side-scrolling adaptation for Game Boy Advance and mobile phones was released to mixed reception.
-A remastered high definition version was released on PlayStation 3 in September 2011, and an Xbox version was made available for Xbox One via backward compatibility in June 2019.
+A remastered high definition version was released on PlayStation 3 in September 2011.
+A sequel, titled Chaos Theory, was released in 2005.